 Remember: Your organization already has a learning ecosystem (or several), but it just might not be integrated or planned.
-Data sources are normally applications already in your organization that need to be connected.
+Data sources are usually applications already in your organization that need to be connected.

 How do I choose a good starter data source?

-In the United Kingdom, there’s a brand of pet hamster cage (Rotastak) that allows you to connect various modules with plastic tunnels, which lets hamsters climb and explore every aspect of their environment.
+In the United Kingdom, there’s a pet hamster cage brand (Rotastak) that allows you to connect various modules with plastic tunnels, which lets hamsters climb and explore every aspect of their environment.

-There are sleeping modules, exercise wheels, and larger cage elements for storing food, holding water, or burrowing in the deep sawdust.
+There are sleeping modules, exercise wheels, and elements for storing food, holding water, or burrowing in deep sawdust.
 And, because you have all these options, you can create quite elaborate setups.
-The idea is that you keep adding modules and tunnel sections to your hamster’s cage piece by piece.
+You can keep adding modules and tunnel sections to your hamster’s cage piece by piece.

 So, what makes a good starting point when connecting up your ecosystem?
-In short, you’ll need:
+In short, you’ll need the following:

 Real-World Example: Visa University

-Visa is a great example of starting with one data source and iterating.
-(NOTE: We’ll go more in depth with their learning ecosystem in an upcoming post.)
+Visa is an excellent example of starting with one data source and iterating.

-Visa chose a Learning Experience Platform (LXP) as a starting point.
-Starting with an LXP (i.e. Pathgather) was a good move for Visa because:
+They chose a learning experience platform (LXP) as a starting point, which was a good move because:

 - From a learner perspective, the LXP is the heart of the learning ecosystem.
-It’s the central place where learners go to access all their learning content.
-When setting up a learning ecosystem, an important principle is ensuring you include the places where people go for learning—which is exactly what Pathgather is for Visa.
+It’s the central place where learners access all their learning content.
+When setting up a learning ecosystem, an important principle is ensuring you include the places where people go for learning—which is what the LXP is for Visa.

-- Pathgather is already connected to all the different elements of the ecosystem.
-It’s integrated with Workday for HR information, with all the external content vendors, and Visa’s internal learning systems.
-In fact, by integrating Pathgather, Visa also was able to access some basic data about utilization of these other systems because they could track when people launched these systems from Pathgather.
-This basic data was then augmented with more detailed data in a later iteration.
+- The LXP connects to all the different elements of the ecosystem.
+It’s integrated with Workday for HR information, all their external content vendors, and their internal learning systems.
+In fact, by integrating the LXP, Visa could also access basic data about the utilization of these other systems because they could track when people launched these systems from their LXP.
+They then augmented this basic data with more detailed data in a later iteration.

-- Finally, Pathgather’s xAPI implementation process is easy, especially when connecting to a Learning Record Store (LRS).
-This ease of connectivity is super important at the early stages of developing your ecosystem because you can get a quick win and start collecting and making use of data as soon as possible.
+- Finally, the LXP’s xAPI implementation process is easy, especially when connecting to a Learning Record Store (LRS).
+This ease of connectivity is super important at the early stages of developing your ecosystem because you can get a quick win and start collecting and using data as soon as possible.

 Integrate xAPI into your learning ecosystem.

-In Visa’s case, they were in the process of implementing Pathgather as a new system, so they were able to require that Pathgather implement xAPI as part of the RFP.
+In Visa’s case, they were in the process of implementing their LXP as a new system, so they were able to require that the vendor implement xAPI as part of the RFP.

 This is really important: If you’re even considering implementing an integrated learning ecosystem in the next five years, make sure xAPI is a requirement for every new system you bring in.
 We recommend adding the following requirement to your RFP: